blog-ftr-img

 Honda’s regional operations are meticulously coordinated to align with its global business objectives.
 Kazuhiro Takizawa, Honda’s Managing Executive Officer, oversees the company’s North American operations, ensuring seamless integration of manufacturing, sales, and marketing activities.
 The Regional Operation Planning Division plays a crucial role in this coordination, driving Honda’s strategic initiatives across different markets.

 Eiji Fujimura, Honda’s Chief Financial Officer, is at the helm of the company’s financial management, overseeing accounting, finance, and investor relations.
-Fujimura’s expertise ensures that Honda’s financial performance aligns with its business goals, driving growth and profitability.
+As General Manager of the accounting division, Fujimura ensures that this division plays a central role in financial oversight and corporate governance within Honda Motor Co., Ltd., supporting the company’s business goals and driving growth and profitability.

 Shinji Aoyama, the Senior Managing Executive Officer and Chief Operating Officer, oversees Honda’s global operations.
 His extensive experience and leadership skills are instrumental in driving operational excellence and maintaining Honda’s competitive edge.